kevpwhite/django-gunicorn-postgres-nginx-tailwind-docker-template/README.md

 # copy ROOT_URLCONF =
 # add the project name to INSTALLED_APPS= [projectname] so django is aware of your project.

 #projectname is the name entered above it creates a folder, I usually use the domain name.
-Move the root settings.py to project folder to replace standard settings.py file
+Move the TemplatedProjectFilesMove stuff to project folder to replace standard files
-mv settings.py projectname
+mv TemplatedProjectFilesMove/* projectname/
 ```

 This will spin up 2 containers; django built in runserver and postgres container